 Candidate, 41st Council District, Brooklyn, New York

-It was these experiences that drove Cory to action.
-After graduating from Thomas Jefferson High School, where Cory also served as Student Body President, he continued his higher education at Brooklyn College.
-While earning his undergraduate degree, Cory became very active all across the campus.
-He was president of both the NAACP College Chapter at Brooklyn College, and the campus’ Mentoring Alliance, often using the influence of these organizations to bring students closer and lead them to a better understanding the communities around them.
+The opportunity gap drove Cory to action.
+After graduating from Thomas Jefferson High School, he attended Brooklyn College and became active in organizations across campus.
+He became president of both the NAACP College Chapter at Brooklyn College, and the campus’ Mentoring Alliance, often using the influence of these organizations to bring students closer and lead them to a better understanding the communities around them.

 This approach resulted in the Brooklyn College Mentoring Alliance Shadow Day that brought teenagers from low-income communities into college classrooms thus giving them a first-hand experience of the promise and potential of higher education’s ability to change their lives and lift them out of poverty.